KilianZimmerer/immerda_scraper/README.md

 `poetry run python scraper.py [URL]`

-Where `[URL]` is the url to the immerda shift-website e.g. https://turno.immerda.ch/s/asdasgsawfafs
+Where `[URL]` is the url to the immerda website e.g. https://turno.immerda.ch/s/asdasgsawfafs